Students with Diagnosed Disabilities

 Georgetown University in Qatar is committed to providing academic support for all students and to integrating students with disabilities as fully as possible into all aspects of university life.
 The Office of Academic Services (OAS) fulfills this mission by providing the following.

 - Support services to help assure equal opportunity for students with special needs and disabilities.

-- Academic accommodation for Students with diagnosed disabilities under Section 504 of the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.
+- Academic accommodation for Students with diagnosed disabilities in accordance with the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973.

 - Assistance in skill areas necessary for academic achievement.

 Definition of a Disability